Child Custody Lawyers in Bergen County

-Your attachment to your children is a bond that will never go away, but after a New Jersey divorce certain aspects of your relationship with your kids will change as a matter of course.
+Your attachment to your children is a bond that will never go away, but after a divorce, certain aspects of your relationship with your kids will change as a matter of course.
 These include how often you see your children and spend time with them, as well as how you make important decisions about their upbringing.
-The Englewood child custody lawyers at Herbert & Weiss can help you understand these significant changes and also advocate for you in settlement negotiations or litigation to ensure an ongoing, meaningful relationship between you and your children that is healthy, respectful and mindful of everybody’s needs and the best interests of the kids.
+The Bergen County child custody lawyers at Herbert & Weiss, LLP can help you understand these significant changes and also advocate for you in settlement negotiations or litigation to ensure an ongoing, meaningful relationship between you and your children that is healthy, respectful, and mindful of everybody’s needs and the best interests of the kids.

 Child Custody in New Jersey

 While some form of shared or joint custody is generally favored by the courts, it is still possible that the court will grant sole custody to one parent alone.
 In such cases, the noncustodial parent is usually still afforded some visitation rights, although supervised visitation can be ordered if there is any history of abuse or there is some other compelling reason.
 Even in joint custody arrangements, the division of parenting time is rarely equal, and one parent generally assumes the responsibility of primary custody.